 In a pegged exchange rates system, a country locks, or "pegs," its currency's exchange rate to another currency or basket of currencies.
 It is common for a country with a pegged exchange rate to allow its currency to vary within specified limits or bands (often set at $\pm 1\%$ of the target rate) before the country intervenes to force the currency back within the limits.
 Examples in which a currency is pegged to another country's currency include Bhutan's ngultrum, which is pegged to the Indian rupee; the Falkland Islands' pound, which is pegged to the British pound; and Barbados's dollar, which is pegged to the U.S. dollar.
 An example of a currency being pegged to a basket is China, where the yuan is no longer just pegged to the U.S. dollar but rather to a basket of currencies.
-Interestingly, the Chinese government will not reveal the currencies that make up the basket, but the U.S. dollar is still likely an important component.
+The Chinese government will not reveal exactly which currencies make up the basket, but the U.S. dollar, the euro, the yen, and the South Korean won are certainly components.

-Currency Devaluation and Revaluation As indicated earlier, countries with pegged exchange rates establish a fixed exchange rate with some other major currency or basket of currencies.
-When a government lowers the target fixed exchange rate, this is called devaluation, and when it increases the rate it is called revaluation.
+Currency Devaluation and Revaluation.
+As indicated previously, countries with pegged exchange rates establish a fixed exchange rate with some other major currency or basket of currencies.
+When a government reduces its target fixed exchange rate, the result is a currency devaluation; increasing the rate results in a currency revaluation.
 For example, from 1991 through early 2002, Argentina had a fixed exchange rate of 1 peso per U.S. dollar.
 Imports were high, exports were low, and the Argentinean government had to purchase huge amounts of pesos to maintain that artificially high exchange rate.
 The government borrowed heavily to finance these purchases, and eventually it was unable to continue supporting the peso.
 (Indeed, the government defaulted on some of its obligations.)
 As a result, the government had to devalue the peso to 1.4 pesos per dollar in early 2002.
 Notice that this made the peso weaker: Before the devaluation, 1 peso would buy 1 dollar, but afterward 1 peso would buy only 71 cents (1.4 pesos per dollar = 1/1.4 = 0.71 dollar per peso).
-The devaluation lowered the prices of Argentine goods on the world market, which helped its exporters, but prices rose for imported goods, including oil.
+The devaluation lowered the prices of Argentine goods, including oil.
 The initial shock to the Argentine economy was severe, as employment fell in those industries that were not exporters.
-The problem was exacerbated because many Argentine companies and individuals had borrowed using debt denominated in dollars, which instantly cost much more to service.
-However, the economy gradually improved, with increased exports, tourism, and employment rates.
-Still, the initial pain caused by devaluation helps explain why many countries with fixed exchange rates tend to postpone needed measures until economic pressures build to explosive proportions.
+The problem was exacerbated because many Argentine companies and individuals had incurred debt that was denominated in dollars, which instantly cost much more to service.
+However, the economy gradually improved, aided by increased exports, tourism, and employment rates.
+Still, the initial pain caused by devaluation helps explain why many countries with fixed exchange rates tend to postpone needed measures until economic pressures build to explosive levels.

-Due to the expense of maintaining an artificially high exchange rate and the pain of large devaluations, many countries that once had pegged exchange rates now allow their currencies to float.
-For example, Mexico had a pegged exchange rate prior to 1994, but it depleted its foreign reserves trying to support the peso and was forced to devalue the peso in 1994.
+Given the expense of maintaining an artificially high exchange rate and the pain of large devaluations, many countries that once had pegged exchange rates now allow their currencies to float.
+For example, Mexico had a pegged exchange rate prior to 1994, but it depleted its foreign reserves trying to support the peso and was forced to devalue it.
 Mexico's currency now floats, as does that of Argentina.